 The UMBEL Reference Concept Ontology is based on a faithful but reduced subset extraction of concepts and relationships from the OpenCyc version of the Cyc knowledge base.
 As such, UMBEL is a lightweight reflection of these sources, but not nearly as capable nor complete.

 Use and relations based on UMBEL may therefore not be an accurate representation of what might be obtained in working directly with the source Cyc or OpenCyc knowledge bases.

 Our project is most grateful for the ongoing involvement and contributions of Cycorp and the Cyc Foundation in support of UMBEL.
 However, any errors or omissions in UMBEL are the responsibility of the project alone.

 UMBEL sponsorship has been generously provided by:

-We'd like to thank the European Union research project RENDER for current support.
+We'd like to thank the European Union research project RENDER for support for development of version 1.05.
 The large-scale RENDER project aims to integrate diverse methods in the ways Web information is selected, ranked, aggregated, presented and used.
 We'd also like to thank OpenLink Software for initial infrastructure and development support in 2008.